 Below are a few tips to help protect your pet’s oral health

 Brushing your pet’s teeth is the single most effective means of removing plaque from the visible surface of the tooth.
 First, select a pet toothbrush based on the size of your pet.
 It is important to positively enforce the desired behavior of allowing their mouth to be handled.
 By carefully lifting the lips, calmly talk to your pet while touching their lips and teeth.
 Follow that action with a reward, praise, or their favorite treat.
 By offering the treat, it is rewarding your pet for holding still.
 We prefer owners to start this routine once or twice daily with a reward.
-Our goal is to foster a cooperative spirit within a week, and then move onto organized brushing with a soft bristled toothbrush.
+Our goal is to foster a cooperative spirit within a week and then move onto organized brushing with a soft-bristled toothbrush.

 Introduce this daily brushing to your pet by gently lifting the upper lip one side at a time.
 Using your index finger, touch the large canine tooth, and slowly move toward the back of the mouth to the large upper cheek tooth (4th premolar).
 Please do not use human toothpaste because it contains fluoride, which should not be swallowed.
 We recommend brushing the outside of the teeth only, with the soft bristles should be directed at the gum line in a back and forth motion.
-Plaque and tartar tends to accumulate in different areas for different pets.
+Plaque and tartar tend to accumulate in different areas for different pets.
 The key is to utilize the abrasive action of the toothbrush.
 Try to brush daily or at least three times per week!

 Special dietary texture also serves to reduce plaque quite well.
-Only the oversized, and highly abrasive kibble of Hills Science Diet T/D has the clinical studies proving that it will reduce the accumulation of plaque and calculus.
+Only the oversized and highly abrasive kibble of Hills Science Diet T/D has the clinical studies proving that it will reduce the accumulation of plaque and calculus.
 Although not as effective as brushing, T/D does offer those unwilling patients the excellent option of prevention.

 OraVet significantly reduces plaque and tartar formation by creating an invisible barrier that helps prevent bacteria from attaching to your pet’s teeth.
 This breakthrough approach to oral healthcare begins in the clinic when your veterinarian applies the OraVet Barrier Sealant after your pet’s dental cleaning.
 The application continues at home in conjunction with tooth brushing when you apply the OraVet weekly to your pet’s teeth and gum line.
 This system helps reduce plaque and calculus formation on your pet’s teeth between dental cleanings.
 Similarly to tooth brushing, this product only needs to be applied to the outside of your pet’s teeth.

-Other options that can help reduce your pet’s risk of dental disease include exercise toys, rawhides, and other dental treats (such at CET treats) that can help reduce plaque to a minor degree.
+Other options that can help reduce your pet’s risk of dental disease include exercise toys, rawhides, and other dental treats (such as CET treats) that can help reduce plaque to a minor degree.
 These items massage the gum tissue and should be used only as a supplement to tooth brushing or T/D diet.
 Cow hooves, nylabones, real bones, and hard plastic toys should be avoided.

 Professional Dental Cleanings

 Professional cleaning and polishing restores your pet’s oral health and provides a healthy environment for you to keep clean.
 Even with good home care, most pets will require professional teeth cleaning at regular intervals.
-Each pet, and certain breeds have their owner susceptibility to plaque and tartar accumulation and periodontal disease.
+Each pet and certain breeds have their owner susceptibility to plaque and tartar accumulation and periodontal disease.

 Professional Dental Cleanings